javidel/modern-data-warehouse/adw/adw.md

-# Create a new Autonomous Data Warehouse Database
+# Provision an Autonomous Data Warehouse and create a new user

 ## Introduction